QNAP-HomeLAB/docker-swarm/README.md

       - **SYNTAX:** `dwup`
   - `dwlv` -- docker_swarm_leave - prunes docker system, leaves swarm - USE WITH CAUTION!
       - **SYNTAX:** `dwlv`
-  - `dwrm` -- docker_swarm_remove - removes all stacks, prunes docker system - USE WITH CAUTION!
+  - `dwrm` -- docker_swarm_remove - removes all stacks, prunes docker system, leaves swarm - USE WITH CAUTION!
       - **SYNTAX:** `dwrm` (same as `dwlv -all`)

   - `dprn` -- docker_system_prune - prunes the Docker system of unused images, networks, and containers
       - **SYNTAX:** `dprn`

-  ***NOTE:*** You will need to restart your ssh or cli session in order to make the profile changes effective.

   **See below** in Section-6 and Section-7 for script files that need to be created and added to `/share/swarm/scripts` folder.
       * These script files are required in order to utilize the above shortcut commands.